Mike Kelly (gridiron football): Coaching career

-In 2008 Kelly was the receivers coach for the Edmonton Eskimos.
-Quarterback Ricky Ray had a personal best 5,600 yards passing while slot receivers Kamau Peterson caught over 100 passes and was named Most Outstanding Canadian Player and Kelly Campbell led the CFL averaging 23.7 yards per reception.

 Kelly served as the head coach of the Winnipeg Blue Bombers in 2009.
 Kelly also coordinated the offense for half of the season, in which the team went 7–11 missing a home playoff berth by a single game.
 On December 17, 2009, Kelly was arrested in Bridgeport, Pennsylvania and charged with assault and harassment following a domestic dispute at his home.
 Kelly was fired from his post with Winnipeg later that day.
 Ken Hildahl, chairman of the Blue Bombers, indicated that Kelly's dismissal was due to the performance of the team, not the incident earlier that day.
 The charges were dropped after Kelly took anger management counseling.

 In his first season with Widener, Kelly led the Pride to its record-setting 20th Middle Atlantic Conference (MAC) championship and appearance in quarterfinals of the NCAA Division III Football Championship.
 His record 12 consecutive wins broke a school record that had stood since 1912 for wins by a first-year coach.
 For his efforts he was named the MAC Coach of the Year and the ECAC South Co-Coach of the Year.
 In 2017, Kelly was named the East Coast Football Officials Association (ECFOA) Division III Coach of the Year.
 He was fired after the 2018 season.

-In 2019 he joined Next College Student Athlete, a for-profit organization that connects middle and high school student-athletes with college coaches.
+In 2019, Kelly joined Next College Student Athlete, a for-profit organization that connects middle and high school student-athletes with college coaches.
+In 2024, he was selected as the head coach of the United States national football team competing in the International Federation of American Football's U20 World Junior Championships held in Edmonton.